TLCFEM/suanPan-manual/docs/Library/Material/Material3D/Concrete/CustomCDP.md

 ## Example

-For the porpose of illustration, we provide a simple example, which may not be applicable to real concrete behaviour.
+For the purpose of illustration, we provide a simple example, which may not be applicable to real concrete behaviour.

-Let's, say for example, the damage degradation is a linear function of $$\kappa$$, that is
+Let's, say, for example, the damage degradation is a linear function of $$\kappa$$, that is

 $$
 d(\kappa)=\kappa,